vaduga/mapgl-community/src/README.md

 This plugin uses [Deck.gl](https://deck.gl/) framework at its core and features:

 * Optimized rendering of large datasets using WebGL
+* New: Multi layers support
+* New: Clusters, Polygons, Path (LineStrings)
+* New: static GeoJson from file url
 * Composite donut-chart cluster icons layer with fallback to icon layer
-* Pop up for a specific point or cluster with customizable fields
-* Colored thresholds for metrics with pop up labels
+* Tooltips with customizable fields.
+Aggregated threshold labels for clusters
+* New: color thresholds parameterized by set of properties
-* Parent/child connections line layer with path to root on select
+* Parent/child relation lines with path to root
-* Selectable properties for pop up
+* Customizable tooltip properties
-* Search for your points by customized fields
+* Customizable features search

 ## Required fields:
 * Coordinates for points in any popular format